ishubhatia/fast-style-transfer/README.md

+## Transferring styles

+1) Download the Zip archive from the [fast-style-transfer](https://github.com/lengstrom/fast-style-transfer) repository and extract it.
+You can download it by clicking on the bright green button on the right.[]
+2) Download the Rain Princess checkpoint from here.
+Put it in the fast-style-transfer folder.
+A checkpoint file is a model that already has tuned parameters.
+By using this checkpoint file, we won't need to train the model and can get straight to applying it.
+3) Copy the image you want to style into the fast-style-transfer folder.
+4) Enter the Conda environment you created above, if you aren't still in it.
+5) Finally, in your terminal, navigate to the fast-style-transfer folder and enter

 ## Fast Style Transfer in [TensorFlow](https://github.com/tensorflow/tensorflow)

 Add styles from famous paintings to any photo in a fraction of a second!
 [You can even style videos!](#video-stylization)